Don't Come Home Too Soon

 "Don't Come Home Too Soon" was a song released by Scottish band Del Amitri to mark the Scottish football team's qualification for the 1998 World Cup in France.
 The single reached No. 15 on the UK Singles Chart and topped the Scottish Singles Chart in June 1998.

 Music video

 The music video shows Scotland fans waiting on a delayed flight to Paris and was filmed at Prestwick Airport.

-The video features members of the Scotland team, including Gordon Durie, Christian Dailly and Colin Hendry.

 Chart success

 The single topped the Scottish Singles Chart for the week of 7 June 1998.
 On the UK Singles Chart the same week, the song debuted at No. 15, its peak position.